netsec-ethz/scion-tutorials/content/general_scion_configuration/public_ip.md

-# Running SCIONLab with with static IP address
+# Connecting to SCIONLab with a static public IP address

 TBA